 Making a Will is one of the most important things you can do.
 But it can be seen as a depressing thing to talk about, a complicated process or an unnecessary expense – so we put it off.

-Will making can actually be quite simple, depending on the kind of advice you need.
-We have been making wills for our clients since 1888.
-Most people can find plenty of reasons to put off making a will, but here are a few reasons to make one, and to
+But making one can actually be quite simple when you have the right help.
+We’ve been making Wills for our clients since 1888 (which is quite a long time) so we know exactly what we’re doing.
+We can all find plenty of reasons to put off making a Will, but here are a few reasons not to.

-There are various different types of Wills which may suit your needs, depending on your financial and family situation.
-For example, if you have been married more than once and have children with each partner, what is the best way to ensure all of your children benefit fairly?
-Below are some of the main different types of will
+There are different types of Wills to suit your needs, depending on your financial and family situation.
+If you’ve been married more than once or have children with different partners, we can make sure all your children benefit fairly.

 Our skilled and friendly team are here to give you the legal support you need, leaving you to concentrate on more important things.
 Get in touch today and see how we can help.

 During July 2019 the price for a single Will is £99 and a pair of Wills is £139 (plus VAT).
 Our usual prices are £115 for a single Will and £160 for a pair of Wills (plus VAT) One Will doesn’t fit all